 - Get support – If you feel like you are no longer in control of your life, you should always seek help.
 Find a supportive friend to discuss your problems with.
 If you find yourself discussing the divorce constantly, you may want to talk to a therapist until the process is over.

 Remember: the key to a successful divorce is preparation.
-Get the facts on common divorce pitfalls and problems in our FREE book, The Savvy Woman’s Guide to Divorce in Washington.
-Click the link at the top of this page to begin reading your free copy.
+Get the facts on common divorce pitfalls and problems in our FREE divorce books.